rachelgould/link-finder/README.md

 3. Enter custom values for `startingUrl`, `searchFor`, `ignoreLinks` and `supportedHostnames`.

-4. In your CLI, run `npm run` to start your crawl.
+4. In your CLI, run `npm start` to start your crawl.

 ## Dependencies